 We are continuing to work with landowners, Penrith City Council and Government agencies to enable development in the precinct and the delivery of key infrastructure.

-A section 7.12 plan for the precinct is also being prepared by Penrith City Council.
-It will establish a funding mechanism for local infrastructure, which includes local roads, drainage and local open space.
-A draft section 7.12 plan is expected to be exhibited in 2020.
+Penrith City Council has exhibited a draft section 7.11 plan for the precinct.
+It establishes a funding mechanism for local infrastructure, which includes local roads, drainage and local open space.

-The draft WSEA Special Infrastructure Contribution (SIC) will still apply to the precinct.
-However, the Aerotropolis SIC will replace it when introduced after consultation.
-The draft Aerotropolis SIC is on exhibition until 26 February 2021.
+The draft Aerotropolis Special Infrastructure Contribution (SIC) was on exhibition until 26 February 2021.
 The proposed SIC outlines how the cost of infrastructure in the Aerotropolis will be supported through developer contributions, including the Mamre Road Precinct.